definability/dfhack-scripts/README.md

 This script allows you to remove this restriction with maximum customisation.

-To activate it, copy [gui/visible-hotkeys.lua] to your `hack/scripts/gui` directory and enable the script and overlay by adding the following lines to your `dfhack-config/init/dfhack.init`:
+To activate it, copy [gui/visible-hotkeys.lua] to your `hack/scripts/gui` directory and enable the overlay by adding the following lines to your `dfhack-config/init/dfhack.init`:
 ```
-# hack/scripts/gui

-enable gui/visible-hotkeys
 overlay enable gui/visible-hotkeys.zone-overlay
 ```